alexandr-senyuk/alexandr-senyuk/README.md

 ## Hi there, I'm Alex!

-I am software developer from [sumatosoft](https://sumatosoft.com) I am interested in Ruby, Node.js and front end.
+I am software developer from [sumatosoft](https://sumatosoft.com).
+I am interested in Ruby, Node.js and Web.

 <!--
 **alexandr-senyuk/alexandr-senyuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.